- Categories:

 IGNORE_UTF8_ERRORS = TRUE | FALSE

 Boolean that specifies whether UTF-8 encoding errors produce error conditions.
-If set to
+It is an alternative syntax for

 TRUE